ojalaw/suport_MP3/README.md

 Individual sport page where users can go to post and interact with other users about Rugby.

 **Post feature**
 Users can post content onto individual sports pages, they can also browse other posts that users have already posted.
+The most recent posts will populate at the top of the page so that users are immediately displayed with the most recent posts.

 ![Image of post feature](README-images/post.png "Optional title")

 **Comment feature**
 Users can comment on posts made by themselves or other users, comments can be deleted once they have been added.
+The most recent comments are populated towards the bottom of the comments section, this way users can browse the older comments towards the top and the most recent responses towards the bottom.

 ![Image of comment feature](README-images/comment.png "Optional title")